sguox002/leetcode/review/tree-review.md

 # Tree
 Generally tree is O(n) complexity (visiting each node just once).
+O(N^2) is generally not the optimal method

+height
+width
+complete tree
+traversal

+I put these problems from one star to 5 stars. one star problem is generally very straightforward and do not need to pay much attention
 ## easy
 easy tree problem generally involves only one recursive problem.
 Consider its subtree a similar problem and finally down to a single node.

 ## rating: *

 ### 589. N-ary Tree Preorder Traversal
 recursive. visit root first, and then child.
 Although we can use root+child vector, it is not very efficient.
 Use a helper function with the building vector is better.